Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Configuration and numerical methods

 In the fluid domain, the transport equations of mass, momentum, energy, and mass fractions of chemical species are given as:

 where $\rho$ is the density, $\boldsymbol{v}$ is the velocity vector, $p$ is the pressure, and $\boldsymbol{\Bar{\tau}}$ is the stress tensor.
 The ideal gas law is applied as the equation of state. $T$ is the temperature. $N$, $h_i$, $Y_i$, and $\dot{\omega}_i$ are the number of species, the enthalpy, the mass fraction, and the net production rate of the $i$th species, respectively.
 The energy is defined as $E=\sum_{i=1}^N h_i Y_i-p/\rho+\abs{\boldsymbol{v}}^2/2$. $k$ is the mass-weighted thermal conductivity of the mixture, $D_{m,ij}$ are the generalized Fick’s law diffusion coefficients of the species $i$ in species $j$, and $D_{T,i}$ are the thermal diffusion coefficients of the $i$th species.
 Finally, $S_{rad}$ is the energy source associated with radiation.
 The equations are solved on a structured grid, with characteristic cell size in the reaction region of ${\Delta x = \SI{25}{\micro\metre}\simeq\delta_F/13}$, where $\delta_F$ is the 1D unstretched thermal flame thickness.
+A grid independence study was performed, confirming that the selected resolution provides accurate results; the details of this study are provided in the Supplementary Material.
 We employ detailed chemistry, using a reduced mechanism comprising 9 chemical species and 22 reactions.
 This reduced mechanism is derived from the Kee-58 skeletal mechanism~\cite{kee}.
 This choice ensures consistency with prior research involving \ch{CH4}-\ch{H2} mixtures up to 100\% \ch{H2}, where the same mechanism was used~\cite{FRUZZA2023,fruzzaUQ}.
 Full multicomponent diffusion is modeled through generalized Fick's law coefficients derived by the Maxwell-Stefan equations~\cite{fluent2022,taylorkrishna1993,Merk1959}.
 Soret diffusion is modeled using the following empirically-based composition-dependent expression provided by Kuo~\cite{kuo2012applications}:

 where $M_i$, $X_i$, and $Y_i$ are the molar mass, molar fraction, and mass fraction of the species $i$, respectively.
 Radiation is modeled using the gray Discrete Ordinates (DO) method~\cite{MODEST2013541}, assuming the emissivity of the fluid-solid interface to be 0.85.